jxnv/KQL_Queries/ReadMe.md

 | project Timestamp, KeyArtifact, Source, Destination, Source_IP, Destination_IP, Application
 | sort by Timestamp
 ```

-## Top 25 IPs interacting with the Artifacts
+### Top 25 IPs Interacting with the Artifact

+This query finds the top 25 source IP addresses interacting with the specified artifact.

 ```KQL
 | where Entities has "KeyArtifact"
 | extend KeyArtifact = parse_json(Entities)[0].KeyArtifact